sunssy59/junit-jjoules/README.md

 		<version>1.0-SNAPSHOT</version>
     </dependency>

-Then add this dependency which will allow you to use the [j-joules] project (https://github.com/Mamadou59/j-joules)
+Then add this dependency which will allow you to use the project [j-joules](https://github.com/Mamadou59/j-joules)

 ```
 //...